 Done!

-We were inspired by these lighted globes from ‘BHG‘… We discovered those large grapevine spheres are not only hard to find, but pretty expensive even in small sizes.
+We were inspired by these globe Christmas lights from ‘BHG‘… We discovered those large grapevine spheres are not only hard to find, but pretty expensive even in small sizes.
 Hence, the hack!
 How’d we do?

-Did you enjoy our DIY Christmas Light Idea?
+Did you enjoy our DIY Globe Christmas Light Idea?
 We think you will also love our post on DIY Outdoor Christmas Yard Decorations and DIY Creative OutDoor Christmas Lights!
-Then find out how to make your own holiday magic with our Christmas Village Ideas over at TBD!
+Then find out how to make your own holiday magic with our Christmas Village Ideas over at TBD, or make your own Fairy Light Tree over at OhMeOhMy!!

 How could I make this into a star to use for Christmas outdoor decoration?
 I have some used wire baskets, but trying to think how to transform into a start shape???